How They Made it: Bread Baking at Lallybroch

 - This bread takes some practice to get right.
 Don’t be discouraged if it doesn’t rise at first…that door needed to be propped open somehow.

 Like with most cooking, the amount of work that goes into a dish is so much more involved than eating it.
 Can you imagine having to bake bread every day for all those Highlanders?
-No wonder Mrs. Fitz had so many helpers, just to keep up!
+No wonder Mrs. Fitz had so many helpers, just to keep up.
+Baking sourdough bread feels like an accomplishment…I’ll take that, and I hope you will, too!

 Please feel free to contact me below with any questions or comments.